Koketso750/Mini-Java-Algorithms/README.md

 # Mini-Java-Algorithms
 Here is all my java small algorithms.
-Like validating password, encrypting text and everything similar.
+Like validating passwords, encrypting text and everything similar.